-Crime Against Women In Cyber World
+Crime Against Women in Cyber World

 Written By: Shreem Thite

 Cybercrime, in its broadest meaning, refers to any illicit activity carried out using electronic means with the goal of compromising the security of computer systems and the data they process.
-Any criminal action committed by means of, or in relation to, a computer system or network, including such offenses as illegal possession and offering or distributing information through a computer system or network, is considered cybercrime in its broadest definition.
+Any criminal action committed by means of, or in relation to, a computer system or network, including such offences as illegal possession and offering or distributing information through a computer system or network, is considered cybercrime in its broadest definition.

 The world has altered as a result of technological advancements.
 Technology is constantly evolving, from the invention of computers and phones to laptops, tablets, and smartphones, etc. Technology has improved our lives and provided us with more convenience.
 The evil side, on the other hand, cannot be avoided.

 Women are seen as easy targets, just like in cybercrime, and violence against women is common all around the world.
 With its various forms, the condition of violence against women is deteriorating.
 Now, as a result of technological advancements, violence against women has taken on a new form, known as cyber violence.
 India has a high rate of online harassment of women, which is thought to be increasing.
 Cyber violence is a new type of violence against women that is made possible by the internet and other forms of information technology.
 In cyberspace, women are more likely to be targeted than men.

 Women are affected significantly by cybercrime than males.
 Cybercrimes against women, which are typically sexual and implicit attacks on the victim, can have a significant impact on the opportunities available to women, as they can drive women away from the use of internet technology, robbing them of all the benefits of the internet that she is ideally supposed to enjoy as an individual member of society.